sumitmakhija/CODESOFT/IRIS Flower Classification/README.md

 5.	<strong>Conclusion:</strong> Summarizing our findings and results.
 --------------------------------------------------------------------------------
 The dataset consists of five columns:
-•	sepal_length: The length of the sepal (in cm).
+•	sepal_length: The length of the sepal -in cm.
-•	sepal_width: The width of the sepal (in cm).
+•	sepal_width: The width of the sepal -in cm.
-•	petal_length: The length of the petal (in cm).
+•	petal_length: The length of the petal -in cm.
-•	petal_width: The width of the petal (in cm).
+•	petal_width: The width of the petal -in cm.
-species: The species of the Iris flower (either setosa, versicolor, or virginica).
+species: The species of the Iris flower -either setosa, versicolor, or virginica.
 ----------------------------------------------------------------------------------------------
 Let's proceed with the data exploration by checking for any missing values and understanding the distribution of each species.
 There are no missing values in the dataset.